Em0t3t/H-cktivityCon-2021-CTF/OSINT/Mike_Shallot.md

 pduplowzp/nndw79
 ```
+It looks like more information and the path of something.

-Note: <strong>in the shadow</strong>, and <strong>shady, corners of internet</strong> at first decription => Find it on darkweb.
+* Note: <strong>in the shadow</strong>, and <strong>shady, corners of internet</strong> at first decription => Find it on darkweb.

 ### Access Dark Web

-Use Tor browser to access Dark web, search for "stronger...", we have this url:
+Use <strong>Tor browser</strong> to access Dark web, search for "stronger...", we have this url:
 ```
 http://strongerw2ise74v3duebgsvug4mehyhlpa7f6kfwnas7zofs3kov7yd.onion
 ```

-Paste the rest of path in <strong>pastebin</strong> description:
+Paste "pduplowzp/nndw79" to the rest of path in <strong>pastebin</strong> description:
 ```
 http://strongerw2ise74v3duebgsvug4mehyhlpa7f6kfwnas7zofs3kov7yd.onion/pduplowzp/nndw79
 ```

-Here we got the flag:
+Here we got the flag: <br>

 ![image](https://media.discordapp.net/attachments/621710864004677632/888832468092850186/unknown.png?width=720&height=140)